 The importer needs to know whether the goods attract the provisions of the Counterfeit Goods Act, 1997 (Act No. 37 of 1997) which is primarily aimed to prevent the release of counterfeit goods into the local market of South Africa.
 SARS officials may, in terms of section 113A of the Customs and Excise Act, 1964, detain any goods upon importation into South Africa to ascertain whether the goods are indeed counterfeit goods as contemplated in the Counterfeit Goods Act, 1997.
-These actions are carried out on behalf of the Department of Trade and Industry under whose authority the Counterfeit Goods Act, 1997 is administered (as provided for in section 15(1) of the Counterfeit Goods Act, 1997).
+These actions are carried out on behalf of the Department of Trade and Industry under whose authority the Counterfeit Goods Act, 1997).
 The following actions or goods are prohibited and will be included in ascertaining whether actions/goods are complying with the requirements contemplated in the Counterfeit Goods Act, 1997 or not:

-- Being in possession of or having control over counterfeit goods for the purpose of dealing therein; - Manufacturing, producing or making of counterfeit goods, including the keeping, storing or packing thereof, other than for private and domestic use; - Counterfeit goods being exposed for sale or being sold, hired out, bartered or exchanged; - Counterfeit goods being exhibited in public for purposes of trade; - Counterfeit goods being distributed for trade or other purposes; - Counterfeit goods being imported into/through/exported from South Africa; or - The act of dealing in counterfeit or suspected counterfeit goods.
+- Being in possession of or having control over counterfeit goods for the purpose of dealing therein; - Manufacturing, producing or making of counterfeit goods, including the keeping, storing or packing thereof, other than for private and domestic use; - Counterfeit goods being exposed for sale or being sold, hired out, bartered or exchanged; - Counterfeit goods being exhibited in public for purposes of trade; - Counterfeit goods being distributed for trade or other purposes; - Counterfeit goods being imported into/ through/exported from South Africa; or - The act of dealing in counterfeit or suspected counterfeit goods.